How to Use the SIP Calculator

 Step 3: Enter Expected Annual Return Rate

-- Equity Mutual Funds: Historically delivered 12-15% annually over 10+ year periods, but with higher volatility
+- Equity Mutual Funds: Historically around 12–15% over long periods

 Step 4: Review Your Projected Wealth

-- Total Investment: The sum of all your monthly contributions over the investment period
+- Total Investment: Sum of all SIP contributions

-- Final Corpus Value: Your total wealth at the end of the investment period
+- Final Corpus Value: Value at the end of the chosen duration

 Real-World Examples